ThakurVibha/ThakurVibha/README.md

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=ThakurVibha)](https://github.com/anuraghazra/github-readme-stats)

-- 🔭 I’m currently working on Firebase chat application and Reddit clone application.
+- 🔭 I'm a Passionate Learner and heading on my way to be a better Android Developer.
+I am working on some of my personal projects with java and looking forward to get my hands    dirty in kotlin.
 - 🌱 I’m currently learning Design patterns,Firebase and Networking.
 - 👯 I’m looking to collaborate for building a useful application for farmers.
 - 🤔 I’m looking for help with data compression and competative coding.